decentralized-identity/trustdidweb-v03/spec/specification.md

       6. All other `did:tdw` processing configuration settings as defined by in the `parameters` object.

-On completing the processing and successful verification of all entries in the [[ref: DID Log]], respond to the DID resolution request, including the application of DID query [[ref: parameters]] such as `?versionId=` and `?versionTime=` with the appropriate [[ref: DIDDoc]] version and content.
+On completing the processing and successful verification of all [[ref: entries]] in the [[ref: DID Log]], respond to the DID resolution request, including the application of DID query [[ref: parameters]] such as `?versionId=` and `?versionTime=` with the appropriate [[ref: DIDDoc]] version and content.